-- Kato R1.0 AL U – This 20″ kids’ mountain bike is everything a kid needs if they love exploring forest trails and fire roads.
-Kato R1.0 has frame geometry tailored toward kids and a saddle that’s comfy for their hips.
+- Kato Base 20″ – This 20″ kids’ mountain bike is everything a kid needs if they love exploring forest trails and fire roads.
+Kato Base 20″ has frame geometry tailored toward kids and a saddle that’s comfy for their hips.
 It sports wide tires, 8-speeds, and Shimano components that can handle some abuse.

 - Kato Essential 20″ – Some kids take riding seriously from an early age and need a bike that can handle it.
 Kato 2.0 has a 40mm front suspension that will make off-road rides more comfortable.
 But that doesn’t mean this 20″ MTB is not a good choice for neighborhood rides and trips to the school.

-- Kato 2.4 AL – Older schoolkids and teenagers can choose Kato 2.4 AL which comes with 24″ wheels, wide tires, Shimano components, and front squish.
+- Kato Essential 24″ – Older schoolkids and teenagers can choose Kato 2.4 AL which comes with 24″ wheels, wide tires, Shimano components, and front squish.
 It’s an all-around good bike that does not weigh a lot and costs reasonably low.